mwbowers/mwbowers.github.io/reference/expo/qsys-expo-model/yellow-page-model.md

 ---
 title: YellowPageModel class
-description: Defines YellowPageModel class and provides a base for the &#39;Yellow&#39; Page Model
+description: "Defines YellowPageModel class and provides a base for the &#39;Yellow&#39; Page Model "
+last_modified_at: 2024-06-26T20:27:13Z
 ---

 Defines YellowPageModel class and provides a base for the 'Yellow' Page Model